-In March 2020, the FASB issued ASU 2020-03 - Codification Improvements to Financial Instruments.
-This ASU improves and clarifies various financial instruments topics, including the CECL standard.
-The ASU includes seven different issues that describe the areas of improvement and the related amendments to GAAP, intended to make the standards easier to understand and apply by eliminating inconsistencies and providing clarifications.
-The amendments in this ASU have different effective dates.
+In March 2020, the FASB issued ASU No. 2020-03 - Codification Improvements to Financial Instruments ("ASU 2020-03").
+ASU 2020-03 improves and clarifies various financial instruments topics, including the CECL standard.
+ASU 2020-03 includes seven different issues that describe the areas of improvement and the related amendments to GAAP, intended to make the standards easier to understand and apply by eliminating inconsistencies and providing clarifications.
+The amendments in ASU 2020-03 have different effective dates.
 The adoption of this guidance is not expected to have a material impact on the Company's financial statements.